SkTamim/rhino5-commands/README.md

 Create a control cage object used by the CageEdit command to deform other objects.

 ### Detailed Description
-The **Cage** command creates a special "control cage" object.
-This cage, which can be a box, sphere, or other shape, is not part of your final model.
-Instead, it is used by the `CageEdit` command as a tool to smoothly deform other objects.
-You create the cage around the geometry you want to edit, and then you manipulate the control points of the cage to push, pull, and twist the geometry inside it.
+The **Cage** command is the first step in a powerful two-part free-form modeling process.
+Its purpose is to create a "control object" or "cage" that surrounds the geometry you intend to deform.
+This cage is a simpler object (like a box, sphere, or even a custom shape) with its own set of control points.
+This cage does not become part of your final model; it acts only as a deformation tool.
+Once the cage is created, you use the `CageEdit` command to link it to your target geometry.

 ### Steps to use the command
 1. Run the command `Cage`.
 2. The command line will show several options for the shape of the cage.
 3. Select an option (e.g., `BoundingBox`).
 4. Follow the prompts to define the cage object.
-For `BoundingBox`, you would select the objects to be deformed.
+For the `BoundingBox` option, you will be prompted to select the objects you want to deform.
+5. After defining the cage, you will be prompted to define the number of control points and the degree for the X, Y, and Z directions.
-5. A new cage object with its own control points will be created around your selected geometry.
+6. A new cage object with its own control points will be created around your selected geometry.

 ### Command Options & Toggles
-* **BoundingBox:** Creates a cage that is the same size as the bounding box of selected objects.
+* **BoundingBox:** Creates a cage that is the same size as the bounding box of the object(s) you select.
+* **Line:** Creates a cage from a line.
+* **Rectangle:** Creates a planar rectangular cage.
-* **Line, Rectangle, Box, Sphere, etc.:** Allows you to create a cage with a specific primitive shape.
+* **Box:** Allows you to draw a box-shaped cage by defining its corners and height.
+* **Sphere:** Creates a spherical cage.
+* **Cylinder:** Creates a cylindrical cage.
-* **Deformable:** Creates a NURBS cage instead of a simple cage object.
+* **Deformable:** Creates a NURBS cage instead of a simple cage object, offering more editing flexibility.
+* **PointCount:** (Appears after defining the cage shape) Sets the number of control points in the U, V, and W (or X, Y, Z) directions.
+* **Degree:** (Appears after defining the cage shape) Sets the mathematical degree for the cage in the U, V, and W directions.

 ### Note for better use
-`Cage` only creates the control object.
-The actual deformation is done with the `CageEdit` command.
-You can define the number of control points in the X, Y, and Z directions when you create the cage.
-More points allow for more detailed deformation, while fewer points create a smoother, more global deformation.
+The number of control points and the degree you choose for the cage are very important.
+Fewer points and a lower degree will result in a smoother, more global deformation.
+More points and a higher degree will allow for more detailed, localized changes to the captive object. `Cage` only creates the control object; the actual deformation is done with the `CageEdit` command.

 ### Practical Use Cases
-* **Use Case 1 (Pinching a Shank):** You have a simple, straight-sided ring shank and you want to create a gentle, organic "pinch" or taper in the middle.
-Create a `Box` cage around the ring shank.
-Use `CageEdit` to associate the ring with the cage.
-Then, select the control points in the middle of the cage and scale them inward.
-The ring shank inside will deform smoothly.
+* **Use Case 1 (Preparing to Deform):** You have a finished, complex ring model and want to make it slightly wider in the middle.
+Before you can use `CageEdit`, you must first create the cage.
+You would run `Cage`, select the `BoundingBox` option, select your ring, and then define the number of control points for the cage (e.g., 4 in each direction) to create the deformation tool.
-* **Use Case 2 (Adding Swell):** You have a flat pendant and want to make it swell out in the middle, like it was inflated.
-Create a cage around the pendant.
-Use `CageEdit`, and then pull the control points on the top and bottom of the cage outward.
-The flat pendant will deform into a smooth, domed shape.

 ### Other Information
-This command is the first step in a powerful two-step free-form deformation process.
+This command is always the first step.
+You cannot use `CageEdit` without first creating a control object with `Cage`.

 ---